PlaidWeb/publ-site/content/manual/Entry file format.md

     which will allow for filtering entries based on content tags.

 * <span id="template-override">**`Entry-Template`**</span>: Use this template instead of `entry` when rendering this entry

+* **`Last-Modified`**: The date to use for the last-modified time for this entry.

+    Like with `Date`, if you set this to a non-date value (e.g. `now`) then it will be replaced with the file modification time when the file is scanned, as if the header were omitted.

 ## Entry content